 It is important to make sure that the lender processes your loan as a residential loan and not a commercial loan, otherwise you will pay more fees and a higher rate.

 In addition to this, many lenders cannot approve residential loans for trusts at all, which leaves many people wondering how they will be able to buy an investment property in a trust.
-Read on to find out how.

 What trust types can borrow money?